-Want a fresh financial start?
-Or simply looking to set new goals?
-If you follow these financial resolution tips throughout 2023, you might be amazed at what you can accomplish in a year.
+Want to set some new goals or get a fresh financial start to kick off the new year?
+If you follow these financial resolution tips throughout 2024, you might be amazed at what you can accomplish in a year.

 What will you do if you encounter an unexpected expense or loss of income?
 Having even $1,000 stowed away can help you create a financial safety net.
-And, just as important, knowing it’s there can do wonders for your peace of mind.
+And knowing it’s there can do wonders for your peace of mind.

 Create short-term savings goals and practice saving money every week or month.
 Put it in a separate savings account, and soon enough, you’ll see you’re making progress.
 For a longer-term goal, aim to have at least three months’ worth of living expenses saved in your emergency account.